andrewdhawan/tabula-rasa-website/index.md

 # Tabula Rasa Lab

-Unraveling brain tumors and neurogenetic diseases using computational genomics, translating discovery and biomarkers to improve patient care
+**Welcome to the Tabula Rasa Lab, where we are unraveling brain tumors and neurogenetic diseases using computational genomics.**

+**We aim to translate discoveries and biomarkers to improve patient care.**

-Cleveland Clinic Lerner Research Institute
+**Cleveland Clinic Lerner Research Institute**

 {% include section.html %}